Femi-tech/Blockchain-python/README.md

 or one of the node keystore files.

-5. Send a transaction from the pre-funded address within the wallet to another, then copy the txid into MyCrypto's TX Status, and screenshot the successful transaction like so:
+5. Last step is to send a transaction from the pre-funded address within the wallet to another.